icon-project/ibc-relay/README.md

 ## Security Notice

-If you would like to report a security critical bug related to the relayer repo, please reach out @applexxx or @astra#2705 on telegram.
+If you would like to report a security critical bug related to the relayer repo, please reach out @applexxx or @astra#2705 on discord.

 ## Code of Conduct